djinpsu/POMM-Python/README.md

 Major update: 5/1/2026.
 Optimized C code for reduction of memory usage.
 Various bug fixes.
 The number of processes used
     is automatically set in POMM.py.
 If needed to reduce CPU usage, change nProc in POMM.py.

+Major update: 6/4/2026.
+Fixed bugs in BWPOMMC in libPOMMC.c, and in POMM.py increased BWRerun to 200 for more optimal transition matrix P,
+    and fixed bugs in MinPOMMSimpDeleteStates.

         Default POMM inferenece method